reytoms/Portfolio/Project_Part3.md

 ## Audience:
 Noting that my audience for the presentation would be my classmates, I highlishted the opportunity they have this break (after semester end exams) to fly again.
 I felt like the students would be excited about the FIFA world cup, so I chose not to eliminate that from my presentation.

-Based on the review feedback/critique that I received in part II, I also included elements that my audience were interested to know about Qatar.
+Based on the review feedback/critique that I received in part II, I also included elements that my audience were interested to know about Qatar such as the weather and safety index.

 ## The Story